yext/answers-search-ui/README.md

 Where 'YourTemplateName' is the name of the template registered onto the Handlebars renderer.

-The example component will use the Handlebars template below.
+The example custom Direct Answer card will use the Handlebars template below.

 ```hbs
   <div class="customDirectAnswer">